 Homomorphic encryption (HE) and federated learning (FL) are two different but related technologies that aim to solve the same problem: How can AI tasks such as machine learning be performed more privately and securely?
 Deloitte Global predicts that, driven by the increasing urgency of this issue, the combined market for HE and FL will grow at double-digit rates in 2022 to more than US$250 million.
 By 2025, we expect this market to top US$500 million.1

-Both HE and FL are relatively new technologies, and both are more complex than traditional AI solutions.
+Both HE and FL are relatively new technologies and both are more complex than traditional AI solutions.
 Each, though effective, comes with drawbacks.
-Computing with HE is slower than computing with unencrypted data; FL requires more powerful processors on edge devices as well as fast, highly reliable connectivity between the core hardware in data centers, where the main AI software resides, and the edge, where the learning happens. (“Edge” in this case could refer to a device such as a smartphone or an appliance sitting a few hundred meters from the robots in a factory, for example).
+Computing with HE is slower than computing with unencrypted data; FL requires more powerful processors on edge devices as well as fast, highly reliable connectivity between the core hardware in data centres, where the main AI software resides and the edge, where the learning happens. (“Edge” in this case could refer to a device such as a smartphone or an appliance sitting a few hundred meters from the robots in a factory, for example).

-As with other emerging technologies such as quantum computing (discussed elsewhere in TMT Predictions 2022), organizations exploring HE and FL can do several things to plan for what likely lies ahead:
+As with other emerging technologies such as quantum computing (discussed elsewhere in TMT Predictions 2022), organisations exploring HE and FL can do several things to plan for what likely lies ahead:

 Create a strategy.
-Organizations should convene appropriately knowledgeable people to develop a PET strategy.
+Organisations should convene appropriately knowledgeable people to develop a PET strategy.
 For now, the strategy may well be to do nothing, but leaders can prepare for the future by identifying a trigger event—such as a competitive or technological development—that signals the need to begin or increase investments and exploration.
-Someone should be put in charge who has the skills, knowledge, and organizational status to execute the strategy when the time comes.
+Someone should be put in charge who has the skills, knowledge and organisational status to execute the strategy when the time comes.

 Monitor technology and industry developments.
 The HE and FL strategy should evolve as the state of the technology and market changes.
 Leaders should adjust the strategy to reflect these changes and be sure not to allow their trigger event to pass by without acting on it.

 Privacy and security technologies, including HE and FL, are tools, not panaceas.
 But while no tools are perfect, HE and FL are valuable additions to the mix.
-By helping to protect the data that lies at the heart of AI, they can expand AI to more and more powerful uses, with the promise of benefiting individuals, businesses, and societies alike.
+By helping to protect the data that lies at the heart of AI, they can expand AI to more and more powerful uses, with the promise of benefitting individuals, businesses and societies alike.

 Risk Advisory (Cyber Risk) In this digital world, your reputation begins and ends with cyber.
 With cyber everywhere, it’s a shared responsibility, right across your enterprise.
-Our experience with cyber enables us to build a culture of understanding, connection, and trust with you, your organization and your wider community.
+Our experience with cyber enables us to build a culture of understanding, connection and trust with you, your organisation and your wider community.